-DI SCOVERING THE GLORIOUS GOSPEL NOTES: No one is so great that he can refuse the summons to appear before the throne of God, and no one is so small or insignificant that he can hide.
-Everyone-without exception-will be there on that Great Day. d.
-And books were opened; and another book was opened, which is the book of life; and the dead were judged from the things which were written in the books, according to their deeds (v.12).
-NOTES: Those who have refused the pardon offered through the gospel of Jesus Christ will be judged according to their deeds.
-The fact that the phrase "according to their deeds" is repeated again in verse 13 is significant.
-It is as though the Apostle John were making every effort to awaken men's consciences to the utter sinfulness of their deeds and the terrifying reality that they will undoubtedly be judged according to them. e.
-And the sea gave up the dead which were in it, and death and Hades gave up the dead which were in them; and they were judged, every one of them according to their deeds (v.13).
+DISCO' VERING THE GLORIOUS GOSPEL throne o No one is so great that he can refuse the summons to appear before the of God, and no one is so small or insignificant that he can hide.
+Everyone-exception-will be there on that Great Day. oks were opened.
+Then another book was opened, which is the book of life.
+And d were judged by what was written in the books, according to what they had 12). will be ju they had John we Those who have refused the pardon offered through the gospel of Jesus Christ udged according to their deeds.
+The fact that the phrase "according to what done" is repeated again in verse 13 is significant.
+It is as though the Apostle are making every effort to awaken men's consciences to the utter sinfulness of eds and the terrifying reality that they will undoubtedly be judged according to sea gave up the dead who were in it, Death and Hades gave up the dead who them, and they were judged, each one of them, according to what they had 13).